openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     (verified) <- EdDSA.Verify(eddsaPublicKey, eddsaSignature, dataDigest)

-The public and private keys, as well as the signature MUST be encoded according to [RFC8032] as fixed-length octet strings.
+The public and secret key, as well as the signature MUST be encoded according to [RFC8032] as fixed-length octet strings.
 The following table describes the EdDSA parameters and artifact lengths: